ROBINSINGH0210/CurrencyConverter/Readme.txt

 	-Current Rates: This will provide you the popular current Currency Rates on the BASE of USD.
 	-Historical Rates: Choose Historic Dates and click Historical Rates to get that particular Date data.
 	-Get Previous Data: To fetch the last 10 data.

+EmailValidation Pattern Used:
+	Email validation Pattern used as mentioned in https://www.w3.org/TR/html5/forms.html#valid-e-mail-address(RFC1123).

 Note: Currency Date timestamp is unique field to avoid duplication of data.
 If Want to allow duplication Please remove unique = true from callDate column from CurrencyEntity.java

 Possible Bug Present in openexchangerates.org in Historic Rates API.
-	-Response send TimeStamp date of next date to historic date.
+	-Response of Historic Rates API send TimeStamp date of next date to historic date.
 Ex: If I hit for 12-Feb-2018 then API response contains the TimeStamp for 13-Feb-2018.